ex0-tekk/Diabolist-VR/Readme.md

 **I FOCUSED HEAVILY ON OPTIMIZING DVR during development and testing via performance tools, mod settings, ini settings and using low DynDOLOD 3 @ 512k res with xLodGen Occlusion, most players *should* have good performance with multiple HMDs on higher-end modern PCs.**

-**Since I use a Rift S, the skyrimvr.ini / skyrimprefs.ini files will reflect that, so a few of these .ini settings will need to be adjusted to suit your specific HMD and PC.
+**Since I use a Rift S, the skyrimvr.ini files will reflect that, so a few of these .ini settings will need to be adjusted to suit your specific HMD and PC.
 I will go over that and other recommended settings throughout this guide.**

 ### DVR is developed and tested with this HMD and PC setup: